AlejandroDeLaCruz/Immunizations_Flu_Shots/README.md

 ### Identifying Latest Flu Shot Date:
 - Extract the latest flu shot date for each patient in 2022 based on the ranking.

+In the final step, the query combines patient details with flu shot information.
+Additionally, a flag is included to indicate whether each patient received the flu shot in 2022.
+This merged dataset allows for a thorough analysis of flu shot uptake among eligible patients.

 ## Visualizations
 <img src = "Immunization Dashboard.png"></img>
 ### Dashboard Components